kayyali18/98P6-Drop-Token/README.md

 ### Play it

-Now that your game is setup just type
+Now that your game is setup just type:

     npm run game